proactiveops/picofun/README.md

 Out of the box PicoFun generates Lambda functions that make unauthenicated calls to endpoints.
 Often this isn't what teams need.
 The preprocessing and postprocessing hooks allow engineers to customize the request payload and response.
 A common use case for this is to add authentication headers to requests.

-An example implementation of these hooks can be found in the [`examples/processors`](examples/processors) directory.
-The example pulls values from SSM Parameter store and adds them as authentication headers for the request.
-The postprocessor logs the request URL and response status code.
+An example implementation of these hooks can be found in the [`example/zendesk_common`](example/zendesk_common) directory.
+The example pulls values from SSM Parameter store and uses them for the domain name and authorization header.

 ## Template Overrides